influxdata/docs-v2/content/influxdb/v2.0/reference/flux/flux-vs-influxql.md

 ### String manipulation and data shaping
 InfluxQL doesn't support string manipulation when querying data.
-The [Flux Strings package](/influxdb/v2.0/reference/flux/stdlib/strings/) is a collection of functions that operate on string data.
+Use [Flux Strings package](/influxdb/v2.0/reference/flux/stdlib/strings/) functions to operate on string data.
-When combined with the [`map()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/map/), functions in the string package allow for operations like string sanitization and normalization.
+Combine functions in this package with the [`map()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/map/) to perform operations like sanitizing and normalizing strings.

 ```js
 import "strings"